 What are the requirements?

 Students must be at least 18 years old, have a high school diploma or have passed the GED exam, and demonstrate eligibility for “Composition and Introduction to Literature” (ENG 111).
-For more information about this requirement, consult the college catalog or contact the program coordinator.
-Students also must pass the Health Professions Arithmetic Test and attend a mandatory program orientation.
+Students also attend a mandatory program orientation with the program coordinator.
+For more information about this requirement, consult the college catalog or contact the program coordinator at 410-777-2925.

 How do I enroll?

-Attend a mandatory program orientation where the staff will review the program requirements and assist you with course registration details.
+Attend a mandatory program orientation with the program coordinator where the staff will review the program requirements and assist you with course registration details.
 Contact program coordinator at 410-777-2925 for details.
-Use certificate code CE.MED-ED-IV.
+Use certificate code CRT.MDA.ECG-IV.

 Other Related Studies